ldjb/blog/_posts/2018-05-08-eurovision.md

 Boring song, but the way video clips of …seemingly random people… were overlayed on top of the live performance was quite interesting.

 ### 7. Israel
+Everything about this was insane.
+I… kinda liked it.

 <!--
 ### 8. Belarus